0x-r4bbit/pascalprecht.github.io/_posts/2014-07-14-inheritance-and-composition-with-polymer.md

 };
 ```

 Plain old JavaScript.
-Now, if we want to reuse the provided functionality, all we have to do is to extend the constructor of our component using `Polymer.mixin()` like so:
+Now, if we want to reuse the provided functionality, all we have to do is to extend the constructor of our component using `Platform.mixin()` like so:

 ```js
 Polymer('my-component', Platform.mixin({